tysonmdg/projects/PHP - HTML/ReadMe.txt

-This is a project (currently on progress) that I am developping with a team of 6 classmates.
+This is a project that I am developping with a team of 6 classmates.

 It is a functional website for academies, private teachers and students.